 In 1916, a Buffalo man by the name of Harold Hubbard Horne was visiting with his girlfriend.
-Not much is known about the details of what happened—all that is certain is that the man died in the cemetery by a gunshot to the head.
+Not much is known about the details of what happened; all that is certain is that the man died in the cemetery from a gunshot to the head.

 In the late 1980s two teens found a partially dug-up grave.
 Picks and shovels were found at the scene of the crime.
 Yet another unsettling event to add to the long list of unusual and haunted happenings at the cemetery.

 Headless Angel That Bleeds From the Neck

 I have visited the cemetery a few times, and during one visit I followed a pathway that led into the woods.
 I had heard there were statues, but I seemed to be going deeper and deeper into the forest and I almost decided to turn around and head back.
 Instead, I continued, that is when I found them: headless angel statues in the middle of the woods.